KiCad 6 Guide series

 Drill bit and drill hit

 Drill bits are used to create holes and vias, but also cutouts.
-Drill bits are typically made of solid coated tungsten carbide material and come in many sizes, like 0.3 mm, 0.6 mm and 1.2 mm.
-The look like the one in Figure 12.10.
-These drills are attached to computer controlled drilling machines and are guided by a file that contains information about the coordinates and the drill size for each hole on the PCB.
+Drill bits are typically made of solid coated tungsten carbide material and come in many sizes, like 0.3 mm, 0.6 mm, and 1.2 mm.
+They look like the one in Figure 220.127.116.11.
+These drills are attached to computer-controlled drilling machines and are guided by a file that contains information about the coordinates and the drill size for each hole on the PCB.

-It is interesting to note that for very small holes, usually vias, drill bits are replaced with lasers.
-These vias are often called 'micro-vias'.
+It is interesting to note that drill bits are replaced with lasers for tiny holes, like vias.
+These vias are often called 'micro vias.
 With laser drilling, it is also possible to create vias that connect in-between layers of the PCB.